valoeaera/School/HTB/HTB-Dab.md

 ![request](../HTB-pics/dab/06-request.png)

 Now, `wfuzz` can be used to guess the credentials.
-I assumed `admin` was the username and fed the Dark Web Top 1000 (from SecLists) passwords into `wfuzz`.
-Normally, you'd run this command twice: once with no `--hx` tag to see what size an invalid credential pair returns, then another time with the appropriate `hx` tag to hide invalid responses.
+I assumed `admin` was the username and fed the Dark Web Top 1000 passwords (from SecLists) into `wfuzz`.
+Normally, you'd run this command twice: once with no `--hx` tag to see what size an invalid credential pair returns, then another time with the appropriate `--hx` tag to hide invalid responses.
 For demonstration purposes, I'll just show the second command here.

 ![fuzz](../HTB-pics/dab/07-fuzz.png)